rangle/ngCourse2/handout/01-features.md

   someFunction();
 ```

 Here `this` used inside `someFunction` can refer to different things depending on whether we are in "strict" mode or not.
 Without using the "strict" mode, `this` refers to the context in which `someFunction()` was called.
-This rarely what you want, and it can be extremely confusing.
+This is rarely what you want, and it can be extremely confusing.
 In strict mode, `this` would be undefined, which is slightly less confusing.

 One of the implications of this is that you cannot easily detach a method from its object.
 E.g., consider this example: